scottviteri/ManipulateProofTrees/README.md

 Compress and analyze proof objects as a deduplified directed acyclic graph.

+## ./ProofDAGs

+Output of ManipPfTrees

 ## ./GenerateDependencyGraphs.org

 Also generates a DAG from proof objects, but uses an intermediate tree representation where lemmas are substituted into main theorems.
 Less computationally efficient, but more conceptually clear.

 Also can generate graphs of what theorems reference what other theorems in the Coq standard library.

+## ./DependencyGraphs

+Output of GenerateDependencyGraphs

 ## ./utils.py